 FOR DISCUSSION

-Note: The FCPF ERPA term sheet is intended to reflect the understanding of FCPF Participants Committee (“PC”) members of the basic (general and commercial) elements that will form part of a future Emission Reductions Payment Agreement (“ERPA”) to be used in the sale and purchase of Emission Reductions under the Carbon Fund of the FCPF.
+Note: The FCPF ERPA term sheet is intended to reflect the understanding of FCPF Participants Committee (“PC”) members of the basic (general and commercial) principles that will form part of a future Emission Reductions Payment Agreement (“ERPA”) to be used in the sale and purchase of Emission Reductions under the Carbon Fund of the FCPF.
 For this purpose, it needs to be endorsed by the PC.
 The FCPF ERPA term sheet is not intended to be a legal document but, instead, following its endorsement by the PC, is intended to form the basis for the subsequent efforts of the International Bank for Reconstruction and Development (“IBRD”), as Trustee of the Carbon Fund of the FCPF, to draft a set of detailed General Conditions (non-negotiable) and Commercial Terms (negotiable) for future ERPAs.
 Only once such General Conditions and Commercial Terms are finalized and the General Conditions are endorsed by the PC at a later stage, the IBRD, as Trustee of the Carbon Fund of the FCPF, may start negotiating an ERPA with a REDD Country Participant/authorized entity for the sale and purchase of Emission Reductions generated and verified under an Emission Reductions Program (“ER Program”).
-During such ERPA negotiations, the (negotiable) commercial elements listed in the term sheet (i.e., clauses 5 (Contract ER Volume), 7 (Price per Contract ER), 8 (Additional ER Volume and Price per Additional ER), 12 (Advance Payment) and 15 (Costs)) will form part of the Commercial Terms of the ERPA and will be negotiated and agreed upon prior to ERPA signature.
+During such ERPA negotiations, the (negotiable) commercial principles listed in the term sheet (i.e., clauses 5 (Contract ER Volume), 7 (Price per Contract ER), 8 (Additional ER Volume and Price per Additional ER), 12 (Advance Payment) and 15 (Costs)) will form part of the Commercial Terms of the ERPA and will be negotiated and agreed upon prior to ERPA signature.

-In addition, the term sheet includes an annex containing the basic elements of a Sub-Arrangement between the Seller and one or more Sub-Entities in the event that the Seller intends to avail itself of the support of Sub-Entities to implement an ER Program.
+In addition, the term sheet includes an annex containing the basic principles of a Sub-Arrangement between the Seller and one or more Sub-Entities in the event that the Seller intends to avail itself of the support of Sub-Entities to implement an ER Program.

+In the event that any principle included in the FCPF ERPA term sheet is in conflict with the evolving Methodological Framework, the Methodological Framework will prevail.

 Unless otherwise defined in the term sheet, all capitalized terms used have the same meanings as in the FCPF Charter.

 FCPF ERPA TERM SHEET